martiis/sample-db/README.md

 sample-db
 =========

-Sample databases, used by thenewboston
+Sample mysql tables, used by thenewboston